newrelic/video-agent-android/README.md

 The video tracker for ExoPlayer2 player.
 It depends on NewRelicVideoCore.

+### NRIMATracker

+The video tracker for Google IMA Ads library.
+It depends on NewRelicVideoCore.

 ## Build & Setup

 ### Install manually using AAR files